 The clinicians took note of what kinds of changes in the person’s feelings, brain state, or function went along with this biofeedback training, over a few or many sessions.

 This is now called neurofeedback training, neurotherapy, or sometimes neurovideofeedback training, when the output of the filtered brainwaves actually starts or changes the size or brightness of a video being played on the PC to keep the trainee interested.
 The output can also change the volume or pitch of the sound being created by the PC’s speaker to give more informative feedback to the trainee and help him steer his brain toward better functioning.

 There are several other approaches to using neurofeedback, and every practitioner is slightly different as well.
-There are major differences between neurotherapists (and clinicians with additional skills) in the sites on the head the EEG is obtained from and how it is analyzed.
+There are major differences among neurotherapists (and clinicians with additional skills) with regard to the sites on the head the EEG is obtained from and how it is analyzed.
 Some therapists use many sites, others few.

 Picking out the right sites and frequencies to analyze is generally more effective than using a wide variety that covers all the bases.
 This became clear to me when I presented the first case of autism (three independent diagnoses) and attention deficit disorder (ADD) we trained with simple neurofeedback and followed her up over the years.

-After about 22 sessions, the Indiana University Center on Autism observed her and told the parents of this eight-year-old girl that there were no signs of autism left.
+After about 22 sessions, the eight-year-old girl improved remarkably.
 This eventually became a verified story on our local TV station.
 Years later, after a total of 28 sessions of training, she graduated high school as a talkative valedictorian!
 Of course, she then successfully finished college.

 There are a variety of practical considerations about neurofeedback training.
 Is my child capable of doing the mental exercise for at least 15 to 25 minutes two or more times a week?
 Most children are interested in watching television and will stay with this if they can pick the video.